 Consider an evening ride on the Ferris Wheel.
 PHOTO CREDIT: Lansdowne Centre.

-FOR INSTANT THRILL FANS
+FOR INSTANT THRILLS

 Prepare to whirl like a Tornado.
 PHOTO CREDIT: John Lee.